jonasfreimuth/master-thesis/layout.md

 * Normalizing the reference and bulk probably not necessary for `nnls`
   * See Cobos et al. (2023) Fig. 3.

-* Use a pseudo-bulks by summing scRNA expression of individual tumors
-* Details
-  * scRNA data log-normed with scuttle
+Deconvolution inputs:

 * Reference
   * Averaging of cell expression belonging to one cell type
+  * Using raw count matrix [Why?]
-    * Marker selection
+  * Marker selection [Expand on purpose of marker selection]
     * Using wilcox test
       * via Seurat (v5.0.1)
       * using `Presto` implementation
       * previous normalization via `NormalizeData`, method relative counts (`RC`)
       * Using bonferroni method for p-value adjustment
       * Cutoff: Adjusted p-value under 0.05
     * Outlier distance (similar to Hampel filter)
       * Gene is defined as a marker for a cell type if its expression is more than three median absolute deviations away from the median _average_ expression (i.e. this runs on the reference matrix)
       * No scaling constant (We can't assume normality, this is just arbitrary)
     * Using random genes as markers
       * Cutoff: None, at threshold 1 all genes are used.

 * Pseudobulk
-    * Summing up all transcripts of a sample (Using log-normed counts!
-Done because there is an inherent disconnect between scRNA-seq derived pseudobulk data and actual bulk RNA-seq data, due to drop-outs, etc.
+  * Summing up all transcripts of a tumor sample
-      Therefore, this represents the best case for accuracy.)

-  * Deconvolution
+  * Using log-normed counts (via `scuttle::logNormCounts`)

+Deconvolution:

 * Using nnls (Simple)
-    * Using
-      * summed log norm counts for the pseudobulk
-      * averaged counts for the reference
 * Transcript predictions computed (Deconvoluted cell type abundance * reference matrix)
 * Residuals computed as pseudobulk expression - transcript predictions
   * absolute values (they are supposed to be a measure for bulk expression, and so can’t be negative.
 It’s about the deviation, the sign is not relevant)

+Analysis:

 * Correlations computed
   * bulk expr vs. cancer expr: baseline
   * bulk expr vs. residuals: diagnosis
   * cancer expr vs. residuals: analysis
   * All correlates log transformed

 ### Verification